-At the conclusion of this one-week program, the training participant will have demonstrated, through the successful completion of a written exam and practical exercise that he/she has a functional knowledge of:
+At the conclusion of this one-week program, the training participant will have demonstrated, through the successful completion of a practical exercise that he/she has a functional knowledge of:

-- Understanding cellular GSM, CDMA, and iDEN technologies and the art of framing investigations from evidence obtained through call detail records.
+- Understanding cellular GSM and CDMA technologies and the art of framing investigations from evidence obtained through call detail records.

 - Evidence Acquisition and extraction using an industry standard mobile device extraction tool and methodology.